Bastian: Unicorns. They were unicorns.

 - Katt vs. Dogg: Molly's mother and father don't approve of Molly's dreams of being an actor.
 They tell her that she should focus her attention on more traditional cat activities, like napping.

-- Matilda: Matilda's parents not only don't understand her love of reading over watching brainless game shows and soap operas all day, but her father even goes as far to rip to pieces a library book she'd borrowed in front of her.
+- Matilda: Matilda's parents not only don't understand her love of reading over watching brainless game shows and soap operas all day, but her father even goes as far as to rip to pieces a library book she'd borrowed in front of her.
 Then there is the scene where her mother explains to her teacher Miss Honey why she thinks being pretty is more important than education.
 They much prefer her brother, who is being trained to take over his father's used car place.

 - Michael's father in the Knight and Rogue Series does not approve of his youngest son going off and playing Knight Errant.
 His first major attempt to force Michael to quit is to legally require him to become a steward, and when Michael still refuses, he has his son branded as a criminal and stripped of legal rights to try and eliminate all options other than being steward.